cusspvz/openwrt-builder.docker/README.md

 ### OpenWRT Image/Firmware Builder

-Builds all the target's images.
+Builds all the target images.

 ```bash